ioltuszyk/Slider/README.md

 Slider is a program that uses minimax to play games that involve the combination of tiles with matching values based on directional input.

-Different rulesets can be used and created using Lua and involve changing parameters in the global State.Ruleset table.
+Different rulesets can be used and created using Lua and involve changing parameters in the Rules table.
 Each ruleset should override:
+  - Rules.spawning, which determines the method of creating new children under State.Branch when the computer plays (randomly).
-  - State.Ruleset.spawning, which validates possible new children under State.Tree.
+  - Rules.movement, which determines the method of creating new children under State.Branch when the user plays (heuristic).
-  - State.Ruleset.movement, which validates directional input.
-  - State.Ruleset.selection, ---

 The heuristic evaluation and tree generation is done in C++ and referenced by LuaJIT's FFI.